katerinanavab/webdocs/docs/unit02/notes202.md

 ## CSS Positioning Modes

 By now you have had quite a bit of practice moving elements around the screen using things like `margin`, `padding`, and `flex`box.
 These techniques have all relied on CSS's default **positioning-mode**: `static`.
-Static means the elements are placed one after the other, thus following "normal flow" of the HTML document.
+Static means the elements go along with the "normal flow" of the HTML document, much like a balloon with stored static electricity will stick to your sweater as you move:

 ![image](https://coolscienceexperimentshq.com/wp-content/uploads/2015/12/Make-Your-Hair-Stand-on-End-Science-Experiment-Step-2.jpg)